cyralinc/terraform-provider-cyral/docs/guides/s3_browser_and_aws_cli.md

     # internet-facing load balancer (requires a public subnet).
     public_sidecar = true

-    # Set the desired sidecar version or leave it empty if
-    # you prefer to control the version from the control plane
-    # (later only possible in CPs >=v4.10).
-    sidecar_version = "v4.10.1"

     # Set the AWS region that the sidecar will be deployed to
     region = ""
     # Set the ID of VPC that the sidecar will be deployed to